Spanish Tapas on Our Spain Culinary Tours

 Where can you take hands-on tapas cooking classes?
-We have a number of options, from one-day cooking classes in Barcelona to longer cooking vacations specializing in Catalan tapas as well as the “pintxos” from the Spanish Basque Country.
+We have a number of options, from our one-day cooking classes to longer cooking vacations specializing in Catalan tapas as well as the “pintxos” from the Spanish Basque Country.

 By Peg Kern